JFWooten4/masculine-feminine/content/blog/first-snowfall.md

  honestly."
 I Think this i s the first itme in a long time that I've been so close with myh emotions, ppushign me towrads radical openess about my inner thoughts.
 All my work freflects the dfevleoping personality within me, as shown for instnace by my making this pository public  while drafting.

 [^7]: I have gotten more into enjoying drawings latley as I needed quick pick-me-ups from immensely cute and femneine feed images.
 In the thick  of things, I used the music becuase it kept me going hwen I needed to write into the night  to meet staff deadlines.

+[^8]: While both of those are much more centralized, it's been simialrly excited watching them grow form nothing.
+ANd ofc  they asked Gabriel to be ALastor's singing voice before the  corp;orate takeover, exmeplifying the teamwork-first approach, which you lose in the conglomerate.
+I cna only imagine and want deeply to help faciliatetg a future where they receive direct financial response from free audience tipping

+[^9]: I really  saw this in high-scchool science, where I had to put in much more effort than nromal to excel ion tests asnd eventualyl the AP Exam.
+Despiute the teacher gifting me a prep book which I duily studied, I got one mark lower than needed  to avoid studying all the same materials agian in college/.
+After getting detention for trading stocks in calss, I releized that some thigns werent weorth the efoort